 Initially discovered in the 1980s by Dr. Marsha Linehan, dialectical behavior therapy took the fundamental psychological principles of cognitive-behavioral therapy to the next level to treat serious mental health conditions such as borderline personality disorder.
 Dr. Linehan and her colleagues added treatment techniques to address the most serious mental health conditions, such as bipolar disorder and anorexia nervosa.
 Patients who live with treatment-resistant mental health disorders like depression can also benefit from implementing DBT techniques.

-Dialectical behavior therapy represents the most effective psychological treatment regimen for clients that suffer from the worst types of mental health conditions.
+Dialectical behavior therapy represents the most effective psychological treatment regimen for clients who suffer from the worst types of mental health conditions.
 It is widely recognized by psychologists and psychiatrists to have a positive mental health impact on clients that possess suicidal thoughts.
-For patients that suffer from severe depression, dialectical behavior therapy can minimize the impact of the most negative symptoms of the mental health disorder.
-Many mental health professionals that have earned the credentials to practice dialectical behavior therapy implement the therapy’s techniques to prevent depression from morphing into a life-threatening mental health condition.
+For patients who suffer from severe depression, dialectical behavior therapy can minimize the impact of the most negative symptoms of the mental health disorder.
+Many mental health professionals who have earned the credentials to practice dialectical behavior therapy implement the therapy’s techniques to prevent depression from morphing into a life-threatening mental health condition.

 Dialectical behavior therapy has grown into a results-oriented mental health approach that is based on solid evidence.
 You can expect intensive one-on-one sessions to start the process of addressing negative thoughts and emotions.
 After several one-on-one sessions, you participate in group therapy sessions that help you improve your interaction skills with patients that suffer from similar mental health symptoms.
 DBT involves your therapist providing guidance when you have to address an especially complex mental health issue.